Signet Jewelers buying Diamonds Direct, raising outlook

 GOLDMAN SACHS BLOWS OFF INVESTOR FEARS OVER INFLATION, DECLINING GROWTH

-The direct-to-consumer retailer will join the company's portfolio, which includes Kay Jewelers and Zales, and will "further drive shareholder value with its distinct bridal-focused shopping experience and add a new entry point as we build lifetime customer relationships and strive to reach our $9 billion revenue goal over time" said Signet CEO Virginia Drosos.
+The direct-to-consumer jewelry retailer will join the company's portfolio, which includes Kay Jewelers and Zales, and will "further drive shareholder value with its distinct bridal-focused shopping experience and add a new entry point as we build lifetime customer relationships and strive to reach our $9 billion revenue goal over time" said Signet CEO Virginia Drosos.

-Following completion of the acquisition, Diamond Direct's current leadership team will remain intact with CEO Itay Berger reporting directly to Drosos.
+Following completion of the acquisition, Diamond Direct's current leadership team will remain intact with president Itay Berger reporting directly to Drosos.
 The transaction is expected to close in the fourth quarter of fiscal 2022, subject to customary closing conditions and regulatory approval.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE